Alceu-wv/Microsservices_APIs_Springboot/README.md

 ## Running Locally

-There is only services you showld run, in addition to the server SQL that showld be already running, with ports are already set:
+There are a few services you showld run, with ports are already set:
 * API WEB (port 8080)
+* API REST for users data and controll (port 8081)
+* API REST for companie vacancies data and controll (port 8082)
 * MySql database server (port 3306)

-Just run the SpringBoot application and the databases and its tables will be automatticaly mounted
+Just run the SpringBoot applications in wich service and the databases will be automatticaly mounted